Mongolian Revolutionary Youth League

-Emblem of Mongolian Revolutionary Youth League.

-Early swastika and red star emblem of the Mongolian Revolutionary Youth League, used from 1921 to 1924.

-Early taijitu and red star emblem of the Mongolian Revolutionary Youth League, used from 1925 to 1942.

-The Mongolian Revolutionary Youth League (Монголын хувьсгалт залуучуудын эвлэл) was a youth movement in the Mongolian People's Republic under the Mongolian People's Revolutionary Party.
+The Mongolian Revolutionary Youth League (Монголын хувьсгалт залуучуудын эвлэл, МХЗЭ) was a youth movement in the Mongolian People's Republic (MPR) and youth-wing of the Mongolian People's Revolutionary Party from 1921 to 1991.

+Founded in 1921, the Youth League had a membership of 235,000 people aged between fifteen and twenty-eight in 1986.
+The MRYL was a significant element in reinforcing the party ranks and in contributing to social and economic development in the MPR.
+The Party Program of the MPRP described the Youth League as the party's "militant assistant and reliable reserve."
+Following the Democratic Revolution of 1990, the league re-organized itself and was succeeded by the Mongolian Youth Federation in 1991.

 History

-On August 25, 1921, on the initiative of General Damdin Sükhbaatar, a group of mostly students who had studied in the Russian Empire during the period of the Bogd Khanate, met in the capital and established the first Mongolian youth organization was established under the name of “Youth Union to Eliminate the Threshold”.
-At the outset, Khorloogiin Choibalsan, who served as the Deputy Chief of the Mongolian People's Army, was elected Chairman of the MRYL.
+On August 25, 1921, on the initiative of commander Damdin Sükhbaatar, a group of mostly students who had studied in the Russian Empire during the period of the Bogd Khanate, met in the capital and established the first Mongolian youth organization was established under the name of "Youth Union to Eliminate the Threshold."
+At the outset, Khorloogiin Choibalsan, who served as the Deputy Chief of the Mongolian People's Army, was elected the secretary of the Central Committee of the MRYL.

 The main activity of the union was to propagate the policies and decisions of the Mongolian People's Revolutionary Party to the public.
-In 1922, at the Congress of the Revolutionary Youth of the East in Moscow, it established contacts with organizations such as the Comintern Communist Youth International and the Leninist Komsomol.
-The first congress was held in July 1922 in Ulaanbaatar.
+In 1922, at the Congress of the Revolutionary Youth of the East in Moscow, it established contacts with organizations such as the Comintern's Young Communist International and the CPSU's Komsomol.
+The first congress of the MRYL was held in July 1922 in Niislel Khuree, capital city later renamed Ulaanbaatar in 1924.

+Starting from 1990, amidst the pro-democracy demonstrations, the league re-organized and distanced itself from the MPRP.
 At the twentieth congress in 1991, members established a new youth and community organization on the basis of the organization.
-On January 17, 1991, the Mongolian Youth Forum was organized, the Youth Association was established, and the association's declaration and charter were approved.
+On January 17, 1991, the Mongolian Youth Forum was organized, the successor Mongolian Youth Federation was established, and the federation's declaration and charter were approved.